Pixelwise Uncertainty Quantification of Accelerated MRI Reconstruction: Discussion

 Accelerated image reconstruction is one of the most transformative developments in MRI and perhaps the clearest example of an academic innovation that has successfully transitioned into widespread clinical use.
 Unrolled reconstruction models, such as the E2E VarNet, build directly on the principles of traditional accelerated imaging and have reduced scan times even more.
 Despite their success, these methods remain neural\hyp network\hyp based, and there is currently no mechanism to verify the accuracy of their outputs or detect hallucinated structures, particularly at higher acceleration factors where errors are expected \cite{radmanesh2022exploring}.
 In this work, we introduce an uncertainty quantification framework designed to estimate the reliability of reconstructed images for any acceleration factor.

 Table~\ref{tb:1} shows that QR\hyp based uncertainty spans a similar numerical range with ResM.
 However, the qualitative comparison in Figures~\ref{fig4:Result} and~\ref{fig5:Result} demonstrates that QR provides uncertainty maps that more faithfully mirror the absolute reconstruction error distribution.
 For the healthy brain in Figure \ref{fig4:Result}, QR highlights the noisy posterior region where the reconstruction error is elevated, whereas ResM produces uniformly high uncertainty around the entire brain, inconsistent with the spatial distribution of the error.
 If we assume that the reconstruction error is larger in areas with pathologies, since the models were trained with cases representing only a limited number of possible brain lesions, then this suggests that the uncertainty values should be higher in correspondence of pathologies.
 However, we found that while both methods capture global reconstruction noise patterns, only QR consistently highlights the lesion location and structure.
 In the first abnormal brain, the ResM\hyp based uncertainty in the lesion is low, where the reconstruction error is large and vice\hyp versa.
 On the other hand, the QR\hyp based uncertainty maps have higher values at the location of the lesions and follows the spatial pattern of the reconstruction error.
 In the second abnormal brain, the lesion is highlighted by both methods, though its morphology is slightly distorted in ResM.
 In the third abnormal brain, QR captures the boundary of the treated region, which is lost in the ResM estimate.
+The QR\hyp based uncertainty maps also appear visually smoother than the absolute error maps because the network learns spatially coherent uncertainty patterns rather than exact pixelwise residual fluctuations.
+This also explains why the QR\hyp based uncertainty looks more structured than the ResM\hyp based uncertainty, which relies on direct residual magnitude regression that is more sensitive to local noise and small\hyp scale variations than quantile regression.